Write a C++ program to demonstrate the use of default arguments in function overloading.

 What are Default Arguments in C++? 🤔

-Suppose you want to declare a function which takes two arguments, one is the number and another one is power.
+Suppose, you want to declare a function which takes two arguments, one is the number and another one is power.

 void displayNumPower(int num, int pow);

-If you want to omit the pow argument and display the square of value passed in num argument then you have to use default arguments.
+If you want to omit the pow argument and display the square of passed value in num argument then you have to use default arguments.

 void displayNumPower(int num, int pow = 2);